bholmesdev/simplestack-store/README.md

 #### useStoreValue(store)

-React hook to subscribe to a store and get its current value.
+A React hook to subscribe to a store and get its current value.

 - Parameters: `store: Store<T> | undefined`
 - Returns: `T | undefined`